Time step bigger than the given simulation interval. Please adapt your simulation control settings.

 What Could Be the Possible Reason?

-The user defined the time step length manually, as a table assignment.
+The user-defined the time step length manually, as a table assignment.
 The following figure shows an incorrect time step length assignment.
 Because the time step length is bigger than the interval between the sequential time frames:

-In the example above, the simulation interval between time 0.2 \(s\) and time 0.5 \(s\) is 0.3 \(s\).
+In the example above, the time interval between time 0.2 \(s\) and time 0.5 \(s\) is 0.3 \(s\).
 Assignment of 0.4 \(s\) time step length will cause a simulation failure because the number of the time intervals cannot be smaller than 1.

 What Can I Do Now?

-Remember the previous example, the problem occurred because the time step length was 0.4 \(s\) while the simulation interval was only 0.3 \(s\).
+Remember the previous example, the problem occurred because the time step length was 0.4 \(s\) while the time interval was only 0.3 \(s\).
 Adjusting the time step length to equal or smaller than 0.3 \(s\) (0.15 \(s\) for example) will solve this issue.